lessen-xu/Hybrid-Chess/docs/GENERAL_AI.md

 Reports include army-specific scores, W/D/L, move latency and conservative 95% Hoeffding intervals over complete opening-pair mean scores.
 Twenty games per group are a screening sample.
 Partial runs report expected/completed counts explicitly.
-Evaluation JSON games can be imported into the replay viewer.
+The first opening pair in each group includes board snapshots and can be imported into the replay viewer.
+Other game files retain moves and results for analysis.
 Custom rule strength must be assessed separately; training on random combinations does not establish strength on every possible combination.

 `--variants configs/heldout-variants.json --games 2` evaluates six deliberately unseen combinations as a small stress test (36 games).
 Each differs from the